Final Topology for Preference Spaces: Imposing topologies on

-Proposition \ref{prop:proposition3} shows that the set $\mathcal{P}^{ci}$ is non-empty only if the space $X$ is finite.
-In this case, the space of locally strict preferences is not Hausdorff.
-Therefore, simply focusing on locally strict preferences is not enough to recover the Hausdorff property.
-To recover the Hausdorff property for the space of locally strict preferences we also need to impose a preference-independent topology on $X$, and then use that exogenous topology to define locally strict preferences.
+Proposition \ref{prop:proposition3} shows that for finite $X$, $\mathcal{P}^{ci}$ is empty, and for infinite $X$, $\mathcal{P}^{ci}$ is not Hausdorff.
+Therefore, restricting attention to locally strict preferences is not enough to recover the Hausdorff property, at least not for the topology we imposed on $X$.

 \begin{Proposition} If $X$ is finite, then $\mathcal{P}^{ci}=\emptyset$.
 If $X$ is infinite, then $\mathcal{P}^{ci}$ is not Hausdorff in the final topology. \end{Proposition}